exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-3.md

 Buongiorno a tutti.
 It is dawn of the third day.

 Across your window, a man wearing a blue head scarf is waving at you.
-You may recognise him from your maths textbooks - his name is Leonardo Bonacci (maybe), also known as Fibonacci!
+You may recognize him from your maths textbooks - his name is Leonardo Bonacci (maybe), also known as Fibonacci!
 Today, we are going to make a new upgrade based on his famous Fibonacci sequence.
 But first, we need publications for our theory.

 ## Publications